Robertfarb/whiteboarding-curriculum/w12/day1.md

 * Begin to implement instructor feedback on your projects.
 * **Go to Ronnie Chen's lecture tonight!**
 * Read [Big O Readings][big-o-readings].
+* [**Math for Programmers**][math-primer], a math primer video lecturefor those without math backgrounds.
+Will cover what you need to know for algorithms lectures this week.
+  * **Required** for anyone who hasn't studied or worked in a math-heavy field.
+Those with math backgrounds can skip.
+  * Specific topics covered:
+    * definition of mathematical functions used in Big O analysis (constant, linear, quadratic, logarithmic, exponential, factorial)
+    * definition and examples of base-2 (binary) notation
+    * important facts in discrete math such as 1 + 2 + ... + n = n(n-1)/2

 ### Morning